Notice

 Arrange to meet with the school nurse and your child’s teacher before your child returns to school.

-Make a plan for communicating blood sugar results between home and school.
+Make a plan for communicating information between home and school.

 Complete the permission form for the diabetes team to talk to school staff about your child’s diabetes care.